 Many centuries later, the East Roman Empire (Byzantine) was formed when the Roman Empire split into two.

-From that moment on, Istanbul (Constantinople) ruled all Eastern Mediterranean for centuries.
+From that moment on, Istanbul (Constantinople) ruled all of the Eastern Mediterranean for centuries.

 Check my article if you want to learn about how Istanbul became the name of Constantinople.